ethereum/fe/docs/src/user-guide/projects.md

 # Fe projects

 A project is a collection of files containing Fe code and configuration data.
 Often, smart contract development can become too complex to contain all the necessary code inside a single file.
 In these cases, it is useful to organize your work into multiple files and directories.
-This allows you to group thematically linked code and seletively import the code you need when you need it.
+This allows you to group thematically linked code and selectively import the code you need when you need it.

 ## Creating a project